Insurance FAQ

 Many insurance companies pay for preventative nutrition counseling and medical nutrition therapy (MNT) for several chronic diseases.

-First, you will need to get a referral from your doctor for one of the following PRIOR to your visit:
+First, you will need to get a referral from your doctor for one of the following before your visit:

 • Diabetes or prediabetes